CasimirKaPazi/balhukbar/Grammar.md

 ### Personal names

 Personal names can form nicknames by reduplicating the last syllable. ('am̈apery > ryry)
 The distinction between full names and nicknames is the same as je-ke and pu.
 Usually speakers describe persons just like they describe objects in the world.
 The personal name is something mostly used between people that know each other closer.
-It is about as common to know someones name as it is in English to know someones nickname.
+It is about as common to know someones name as it is in English to know someones date of birth.
+Names are considered to be like any other noun, with the distinction that they only should describe this one person.
+If it happens that two by the same name live in the same community, they would both extend their name to make it differed from the other.
+Therefor they tend to be long and become longer over the years.
+It is also common to change ones name completely, adapting an often used description instead.

 <div id='Morphology'/>